-This letter confirms the understandings reached by the parties during negotiation of the 2007-2011 State/PEF Agreement regarding uniforms and employees in the Fire Protection Specialist title series at the Department of State.
+This letter continues and confirms the understandings reached by the parties during negotiation of the 2007-2011 State/PEF Agreement regarding uniforms and employees in the Fire Protection Specialist title series at the Office of Fire Prevention and Control (OFPC).

-PEF and the Department of State (DOS) shall meet at the local level regarding the "DOS Policy on Wearing Department Supplied Clothing in the OFPC" (hereafter "Policy").
+PEF and local management shall meet regarding the "Policy on Wearing Department Supplied Clothing in the OFPC" (hereafter "Policy").
 If the Policy includes a provision that requires employees in the Fire Protection Specialist titles series to wear uniforms, then those employees will be eligible for the uniform allowance described below:

-Effective April 2, 2007 the State will recommend to the Legislature that each employee in the Fire Protection Specialist title series shall be provided an annual maintenance allowance of \$58 if a part-time employee and \$78 if a full-time employee.
-Effective April 2, 2008, the allowance will be increased to \$68 for a part-time employee and \$88 for a full-time employee in each subsequent year of the Agreement.
+Effective April 2, 2011, the State will recommend to the Legislature that each employee in the Fire Protection Specialist title series shall be provided an annual maintenance allowance of \$68 for a part-time employee and \$88 for a full-time employee in each year of the Agreement.
 However, employees who receive a regular uniform service or are not required to wear uniforms shall not be eligible for this allowance.